Docker Export and Migration

 2 docker export

-saves the current state of a Docker container (whether the container is running or stopped) to a tar file, and saves as a flattened layer, as shown in the following commands:
+docker export saves the current state of a Docker container (whether the container is running or stopped) into a tar file, and saves it as a flattened layer, with the command as follows:

 |